To better pick good Wolfe wave entry and exit, you must understand the setup rules.

 It is very versatile and occur in a wide range of time frames, over minutes or even as long as weeks or months.

 The pattern is named after Bill Wolfe, a trader who specialized in trading the S&P500 index and who is credited with first describing the Wolfe Wave trading system and inventing the indicator that goes by the same name.

-Let’s start by discussing the Wolfe wave characteristics.
+Let’s start by discussing the Wolfe wave entry and exit characteristics.

 First, take a look at this illustration below;

-From our illustration above, a Wolfe Wave pattern consists of five waves, with the 2nd and 4th ones being the retracement waves.
+From our illustration above, a Wolfe Wave pattern consists of 5 waves, with the 2nd and 4th ones being the retracement waves.